MaidScientistIzutsumiMarin/tumblrbot/README.md

 **To-Do:**

 - Allow limiting the newest posts from each blog with a configurable date.
-- Add a menu to optionally select blogs to download from and upload to from the list of blogs for the current user.

 **Please submit an issue or contact us for features you want added/reimplemented.**